About Us What's New and Next

 New Online Platforms

-We are thrilled to announce the launch of our newly redesigned website, showcasing the innovative process of digitising and making accessible our extensive collection of 30 million historic aerial photographs.
+Our newly redesigned website showcases the innovative process of digitising and making accessible our extensive collection of 30 million historic aerial photographs.
 This new platform not only tells the fascinating stories behind each collection but also guides users through online access points, various products, and engagement opportunities as we discover exciting new research applications for aerial imagery.

-This release coincides with the launch of the beta version of our cutting-edge Air Photo Finder.
-Designed with an enhanced customer journey in mind, this tool makes it easier than ever to find, view, and purchase the photographs you need.
+This coincides with the launch of the beta version of our cutting-edge Air Photo Finder.
+Designed with an enhanced customer journey in mind, this tool makes it easier than ever to discover, view, and purchase the photographs you need.

 Purposely designed facility

-Having recently moved into our state-of-the-art facility in the west end of Edinburgh, UK, we are now better equipped to meet the needs of our customers.
-This expanded space and resources ensure the safe and systematic preservation of film and print materials prior to digitisation.
-Our new digitisation suites feature both traditional manual and advanced robotic scanning equipment, designed to facilitate efficient workflows and accommodate our growing business demands.
+Having moved into our state-of-the-art facility in Edinburgh, UK, we are now better equipped to meet the needs of our customers.
+This expanded space and resources ensure the safe and systematic preservation of aerial films and prints prior to digitisation.
+Our new digitisation suites feature both manual and automated scanning equipment, designed to facilitate efficient workflows and accommodate our growing business demands.

 A growing Network